History Mystery Bike Ride

 The event is designed to give participants a chance to learn a lot about local history, see a lot of beautiful homes, and get the benefit of exercise.
 People have come from all around Chicagoland to enjoy this event and experience our Village in the City.

-Ridge Historical Society is BAPA’s partner and host for the History Mystery Tour.
-Their headquarters at 10621 S. Seeley provides plenty of space for registration as well as refreshments, entertainment and children’s activities.
+Ridge Historical Society is BAPA’s partner and host for the History Mystery Ride.
+Their headquarters at 10621 S. Seeley Dr. provides plenty of space for registration as well as refreshments, entertainment and children’s activities.
 (Learn more about them at www.ridgehistoricalsociety.org.)

 “With cycling so popular and the history and architecture of the community so interesting, this is a terrific way to spend a fall day,” said BAPA Executive Director Matt Walsh.
 “Families new to the event will be eager to join the crowd, pedaling throughout the neighborhood, learning about the community around every twist and turn, and spending the afternoon with their kids, experiencing how much fun history can be!”

-Click here to download an application for the History Mystery Bike Tour.
+Click here to download an application for the History Mystery Bike Ride.

-Click here to download an application for the Mini-Mystery Bike Tour.
+Click here to download an application for the Mini-Mystery Bike Ride.